salcido/discogs-enhancer/readme.md

 Adds a 'Sort A-Z' button to the Explore & Marketplace pages.
 Sort things like Genre, Style, Format, Country, Currency, Decade and Media Condition in alphabetical and reverse-alphabetical order.
 Also adds a sort button to the 'Add to list' dialog box allowing the user to sort their lists within the select element.

 ![Sort buttons](http://www.msalcido.com/discogs-enhancer/fancypants/chrome-shots/sort-buttons.png?raw=true "Sorting preview")

+### Tag Sellers based on reputation
+Tag any Seller in the Marketplace who's reputation is below a percentage specified by you.

 ### Text formatting shortcuts
 This will let you to quickly insert text formatting shortcuts to reviews, comments and forum posts.
 Easily link to releases, posts, users, guidelines, and websites and emphasize your text with bold, italic, strikethrough and underline effects!